So I have RFI, now what– Quantification, gathering the tools:

 4. The RFI is covering a very large area, several square miles.

-6. The RFI is more than likely a grow operation.
+6. The RFI is more than likely a grow operation of some sort.

-The start times, and end times are very helpful… If for instance, the start time is changing with the sunrise time, then I probably have something like a street lamp, as opposed to a timer.
-This lets out the street lamps because the time is rock solid, for both start and end times.
-Having five other hams hear the RFI lets me know that it is very strong, and gives a rough location to start with, making it a simple matter to locate once the loop antennas are finished.
-Given one of the five hams is loosing all HF at the time it starts, and that the signal is something like 30 to 40 over S9, he lives very close, probably less than 500 feet.
+The start times, and end times are helpful, but not necessary… If for instance, the start time is changing with the sunrise time, then I probably have something like a street lamp causing the RFI, as opposed to a timer.
+Having seven other hams hear the RFI lets me know that it is very strong, and gives a rough location to start with, making it a simple matter to locate.
+Given one of the seven hams is loosing all HF, (80 through 10), at the time it starts, and that the signal is something like 30 to 40 over S9, he lives very close, probably less than 500 feet.
 This further helps to limit the area to search in.
-I suspect it is a grow operation because of the light timings… About every six weeks things change during I presume harvest time.
-So I have learned a lot from just a few tools, and never had to leave the shack… I will be putting up a Google map of the RFI in the area soon, as I have a project almost finished to map the RFI using GPS and a computer, coupled with Google maps, it will give a complete overview of every RFI source in area.
+I have learned a lot from just a few tools, and never had to leave the shack… I have a project almost finished to map the RFI using GPS, a car, and a computer, coupled with Google maps, it will give a complete overview of every RFI source in area.

-Part two will focus on how to make sure your own house is clean, it can be found here.
+Part two will focus on cleanup of my own shack, it can be found here.

-Part two if this will focus on the methods for triangulation on RFI signals.
+Part three focuses on the methods for location of RFI signals.
 There are many sites for loop construction, one I used for construction of my loops being that of W0IVJ.
 His site covers how to build a loop and receiver.
 If you have a portable receiver, just build the loop.
 If you have a mobile setup like I do, you don’t need the RX, use your car.
-In any case, Part II will provide actual examples of how I triangulated on a RFI source, while Part III will provide what I did once I located the source.
-Part II will be up in about a month…
+Part III will provide what I did once I located the source.

 There were several sources.
 The major one was a grow light, the minor one was a power line, and a few others as well…